theNewDynamic/minjinlee.com/_posts/2017-05-29-radio-gorgeous-uk-podcast-with-donna-freed.md

 ---

 I had a terrific time speaking with Donna Freed on RADIO GORGEOUS.
-To listen to the podcast, please click on the link below.&nbsp;
+To listen to the podcast, please click on the link below.

-&nbsp;